cce-bigdataintro-1160/winter2020-site/1-intro.md

-# Intro 2 Programming & Big Data
+# Intro 2 Course & Big Data

 ### Agenda
 * Intro Slides: Let's go through a feel slides to see what's this course is about